theyak/Tau2/README.md

 For a more complete, and PHP 5 compatible version, please use [Tau](https://github.com/theyak/Tau).
 I wouldn't really suggest using this any more.
 It was written circa 2010 with no particular coding style or methodologies in mind.
-However, it's not actively maintained or updated, and therefore I recommend something like the [Nette Framework](https://nette.org/), which is really more a set of utility routines than a framework, instead.
+It's not actively maintained or updated, and therefore I recommend something like the [Nette Framework](https://nette.org/), which is really more a set of utility routines than a framework.

 Most of the functions in the original library are now better used by more modern libraries.
 Here are some examples: